MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 To build an opportunity scoring model, a minimum of 40 won and 40 lost opportunities are required.

-verify that the leads and opportunities are created on or after January 01, in the previous year.
+Verify that the leads and opportunities are created on or after January 01, in the previous year.

 **Can I customize the model?​**<br>
 You cannot customize the model.
 The out-of-the-box model automatically selects the features for the model.